Get in Touch

 Debian Distribution

-• Choosing the appropriate Debian version
+• Selecting the appropriate Debian version

-• Debian support and assistance resources
+• Debian support resources and assistance

 • The Debian community

-Console essentials
+Console Fundamentals

-• Understanding the shell prompt
+• Navigating the shell prompt

-• GUI-based system administration tools
+• Graphical user interface (GUI) system administration tools

 • Virtual consoles